openconfig/reference/rpc/gnmi/decimal64-deprecation.md

 support for binary floating point as do the vast majority of modern CPU hardware where gNMI servers or its clients would likely run.

-Decimal64, on the other hand, is “ intended for applications where it is necessary to emulate decimal rounding exactly, such as financial and tax computations.”
+Decimal64, on the other hand, is “intended for applications where it is necessary to emulate decimal rounding exactly, such as financial and tax computations.”
 ([Wikipedia](https://en.wikipedia.org/wiki/Decimal64_floating-point_format)) The
 decimal encoding is used for financial transactions because binary fractions